nickybrint/scripts-and-math/README.md

 ### *PhysicalDoublePendulum.py*
 A simulation of a 'physical' double pendulum (i.e. with solid bars)
 ### *CircleRotation.py*
-What happens if you replace the simple pendulum with a circle.
+What happens if you replace a line with a circle.